Inside Balenciaga Fall/Winter 2026

 The opening leather bomber dress sets the tone immediately, blending streetwear proportions with couture references.

-Midway through the show, draped jersey dresses introduce Piccioli’s signature softness and emotional fluidity.
+The draped jersey dresses introduce Piccioli’s signature softness and emotional fluidity midway through the show.

-In menswear, cocoon-shaped car coats reinterpret Cristóbal Balenciaga’s architectural volumes within a contemporary context.
+The cocoon-shaped car coats in menswear reinterpret Cristóbal Balenciaga’s architectural volumes within a contemporary context.

-Finally, the closing sequined evening dresses reveal Piccioli’s instinctive understanding of red-carpet couture—an area where his design voice remains unmistakably strong.
+The closing sequined evening dresses reveal Piccioli’s instinctive understanding of red-carpet couture — an area where his design voice remains unmistakably strong.

 When a new creative director takes over a house with a strong identity, immediate transformation is rarely the goal.
-Instead, the first seasons often focus on observation and gradual recalibration.
+The first seasons typically focus on observation and gradual recalibration.

 Rather than rejecting that legacy outright, he appears to be studying how his own design language might integrate with it.